Just be sure to practice enthusiastic consent

 The ambience: One of the prettiest spots in the city is wonderfully hushed and devoid of traffic at night, especially after 9pm.
 You can smooch on the grand steps of the National Gallery or in the middle of the Padang, with the twinkling lights of the Esplanade and the Flyer smiling over you.

-Great for when: You’ve just finished dinner at Aura or had a magical time at Odette (or one of the other restaurants at the National Gallery).
+Great for when: You’ve just finished dinner at Aura, enjoyed a few cocktails at Smoke & Mirrors, or had a magical time at Odette (or one of the many other restaurants at the National Gallery).

-Watch out for: Voyeurs drinking at the fancy terraces at the National Gallery.
+Watch out for: Voyeurs drinking at the fancy terraces of the National Gallery.

-The ambience: Our favorite parking lot bar behind our favorite independent cinema closed unceremoniously for renovations, and we're devastated.
-But still, there are plenty of cozy spots to kiss in this gritty parking lot.
+The ambience: Our favorite parking lot bar behind our favorite independent cinema may have closed (grab a drink from Intermission Bar instead), but the space is still a great spot for hanging out after a dinner date.
 The chic bar furniture may not be around to lend your session some class, but there are still the whipping breezes and distant views of the CBD and the Kallang area.

-Great for when: You've just watched a heartbreaking Iranian film and need to be comforted.
+Great for when: You've just watched a heartbreaking indie film and need to be comforted.

 The ambience: More than the narrow, maze-like streets and low-rise Art Deco buildings, we love the narrow alleys that cut through this estate, with rows of back doors on either side.
 They’re quaintly pretty and Instagrammable in the daytime, but at night, in the light of streetlamps, they’re quite magical.

-Great for when: You've just had dinner at Ikyu or Open Door Policy (or the Tiong Bahru Market), or just gotten out of a racy IndigNation reading at BooksActually.
+Great for when: You've just had dinner at Ikyu or met up at Tiong Bahru Market, or just gotten out of a racy IndigNation reading at BooksActually.

 Watch out for: Restaurant workers taking out the trash.